feeloursoul/Timepieces/README.md

 # Timepieces
-This tool enables display the current time on a clock website online.
+This web app enables display the current time on a clock online.